dineshkumar8464/AI-for-Marketing-Project/README.md

 # AI Marketing Generator | Streamlit App
-Welcome to the repository for the project on the Development of an AHB-APB Bridge using RTL design and Functional Verification with System Verilog.
+Welcome to the repository for the project on the Development of an Platform called AI Powered Marketing Generator using langchain.
 _A project developed during my AI Internship at Workcohol_

 ---